tophat2d/tophat/README.md

 # tophat

 Tophat is a 2d game engine focused on minimalism and not taking power away from the user.
 Although it is made in c, you can make games using [umka](https://github.com/vtereshkov/umka-lang) a language inspired by go, that makes your gamedev easier.
 It currently supports linux and windows with web, android and raspberry pi support on the way.

-If you have any questions, ask in the [discord server](https://discord.gg/PcT7cn59h9).
+<iframe src="https://discord.com/widget?id=846663478873030666&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>

 ## features